Improving the predictive power of empirical shell-model Hamiltonians: Methods

 The singular-value decomposition (SVD) method provides a systematic approach for finding the most important linear combinations of the $N_p$ SPE and TBME parameters which can be determined by the data \cite{Arima1968,Wildenthal1984,mag20}.
 One starts with wavefunctions obtained from a Hamiltonian derived from the best available ab-initio input.
 With these wavefunctions, the expectation value of the Hamiltonian provides a linear combination of SPE and TBME for each of the $N_d$ energy data.
 The SVD amounts to a diagonalization of the $N_p \times N_p$ fit matrix solution to $\chi^2$ minimization, and provides singular values and associated eigenvectors (linear combinations of SPE and TBME).
-The largest singular values are associated with the most well determined linear combinations, and smallest singular values are associated with the least well determined combinations.
-The TBME associated with these least well determined combinations will have some influence on the extrapolations to new energy data and to the calculations of other observables.
+The largest singular values are associated with the most well-determined linear combinations, and smallest singular values are associated with the least well-determined combinations.
+The TBME associated with these least well-determined combinations will have some influence on the extrapolations to new energy data and to the calculations of other observables.
 One must choose a singular value cut-off $N_c$.
-Below the cut off one can use TBME obtained from the best available ab-initio input.
+Below the cut-off one can use TBME obtained from the best available ab-initio input.
 This provides a new set of SPE and TBME that can be used to obtain an improved set of wavefunctions.
 One iterates the SVD fits and the wavefunction calculations until convergence.